 All international applicants must supply the following admission materials:

-- Application for Admission: including the application fee ($50.00)
+- Application for Admission: including the application fee ($50.00).

 - Additional Materials: Most programs require additional materials, including standardized test scores, a personal statement, and letters of recommendation.
 Please see our programs page for admissions requirements for your program of interest.

-International students at LMU are required to enroll in both the injury and sickness insurance plans.
+International students at LMU are required to enroll in both the injury and sickness health insurance plans.
 Waiving of this requirement is allowed, however, the student must show proof of an alternate insurance which is comparable to LMU's Student Health Insurance Plan.
 Documents containing information of an alternate insurance should be presented to OISS or Student Accounts to be considered for a waiver.